Smuggled elk poses a mystery for Montana wildlife officials

 The mule deer buck was shot by a hunter near the Canadian border.
 The other four deer came from south of Billings.

-Effort features more than 30 inspection stations, decontamination stations for boats leaving Tiber and Canyon Ferry Reservoirs and a broad outreach and education effort to help ensure people recreating on Montana’s waterways are practicing clean, drain and dry techniques at all times.
+Effort features more than 30 inspection stations, decontamination stations for boats leaving Tiber and Canyon Ferry Reservoirs and a broad outreach and education effort to help ensure people recreating on Montana’s waterways are practicing clean,

 The proposal that went out for public comment Friday would set a quota of two wolves in each of two Montana management areas outside the park.